heylightning/weather-ext/README.md

 # Description

-Created an extension which provides weather data for various locations around the world using the OpenWeatherMap API.
+Created an extension which provides weather data for various locations around the world using the RAPID API.

 ## Follow the following steps to run this extension in your browser!